 5. How can I minimize lead exposure?
 The simplest way to reduce lead is to flush your pipes before using any tap water for drinking or cooking.
 Run the cold water until the temperature stops changing then allow it to run for an additional two minutes before using or consuming.
 Use only cold water for drinking, cooking, making infant formula, beverages and ice.

 Filter pitchers can also be used.
 When selecting a pitcher filter, be sure to select one that has a National Sanitation Foundation (NSF) certification that certifies removal of lead.

 7. How do I know if I have a lead service line at my location?
-Take our Water Service Line Inventory, coming soon to this website.
-It will have easy-to-follow instructions to identify the type of material your service line is made of.
-You will be able to report your findings and follow the steps provided if you discover lead or potential lead.
+We have created an online Water Service Line Inventory with easy-to-follow instructions to identify your private service line material.
+You can report your findings and follow the steps provided if you discover lead or potential lead.